thunil/mantaflow/tensorflow/data/readme.txt

-by default, the simulation data for the examples will end up in this directory
+By default, the simulation data for the data generation and training runs  will end up in this directory.